Wilderness is not a luxury but a necessity of the human spirit. – Edward Abbey

 Until a mere century and a half ago, this city was nothing but green trees and foliage.
 Luckily there’s still quite a few pockets of jungle left and the city’s surrounded by ‘green lungs’ – for now.

 But unlike what I’ve experienced in Australia, with all its well documented trails, the unpaved routes here can initially be harder to navigate through successfully.
-When I first came into this jungle, we turned back after just 15 minutes!
-(It took a few goes to master this route).
+When the Sailor and I first came into this jungle, we turned back after just 15 minutes!
+It took a few goes to master this route.

 But not for you guys, not today 🤟🏼